astechedu/WebDevOpsTutorial/js.stacks.md

     npx create-react-app client

-This will create a new folder in your mern-todo directory called client, where you will add all the React code.

  Step 8 — Running the React App

 Before testing the React app, there are many dependencies that need to be installed in the project root directory.
 First, install concurrently as a dev dependency:

       npm install concurrently --save-dev

-Concurrently is used to run more than one command simultaneously from the same terminal window.

 Then, install nodemon as a dev dependency: